earthly/website/blog/_posts/2029-01-01-brown-green-language.md

 toc: true
 ---
 ## Part 1 - Data
 The Stack Overflow Developer Survey[^1] results are a great source of information about developers and how we work.
+I was looking at the 2020 results for some ideas on what next add to our [documentation](https://docs.earthly.dev/basics/part-1-a-simple-earthfile) on containerized builds and I noticed something interesting about how people state their preferences about the programming languages they use.
+It's something that doesn't seem to ever come up in various discussions of programming language trends.

-A favorite statistic that comes from the survey is the **Dreaded Programming Languages** and the **Most Loved Programming Langauge** statistic.
+The survey results have rankings for **The Most Dreaded Programming Languages** and **The Most Loved Programming Langauge**.
 Both results come from this question:

 > Which programming, scripting, and markup languages have you done extensive development work in over the past year, and which do you want to work